TaEduard/NotesApp/README.md

 # NotesApp
 This is a personal project.

+Requirements:
+mongo available @ localhost:27017

-To start the development server: npm run start-dev
+To start the development servers: npm run start-dev